Skip To Main Content

 Kevin Darlington

-Kevin “Coach D” Darlington is in his fourth year as the Director of Strength and Conditioning at Converse University where his goal is to work with the athletics staff of Converse to help develop Converse athletics into a top athletics program in Conference Carolinas and beyond by always believing that “the big time is right where you are."
+Kevin “Coach D” Darlington is in his sixth year as the Director of Strength and Conditioning at Converse University where his goal is to work with the athletics staff of Converse to help develop Converse athletics into a top athletics program in Conference Carolinas and beyond by always believing that “the big time is right where you are."

 In his third year as the head Strength and Conditioning program, Coach Darlington saw both the men's soccer team and the women's basketball team win the Conference Carolinas Northwest Division Championships.
 On the Field Hockey pitch, Catalina Pistaccio earned All-American honors for the second straight season.
 The Acrobatics and Tumbling team reached the semi-finals round for the fourth consecutive season and won an individual event championship last season.
-Darlington, also had 11 athletes named Nataional Stength and Conditioning Association (NSCA) All-Americans.
+Darlington, also had 11 athletes named National Stength and Conditioning Association (NSCA) All-Americans.

 In his second year at the helm of the Valkyries Strength and Conditioning program, Coach Darlington saw the men's soccer team advance to the NCAA Tournament for the first time in program history and win both the regular season and conference tournament championship.
 On the Field Hockey pitch the Valkyries won the SAC Mountain Division Championship and repeated as the Conference Tournament Champions, the men's basketball team advanced to the conference tournament quarterfinals for the first time in program history, the Acrobatics and Tumbling Team won a pair of Event Conference Championships and the Women's Track & Field Team brought home a total of 9 Event Conference Championships this past season.
 Darlington, also had seven athletes named National Strength and Conditioning Association (NSCA) All-Americans.